 Parking – Lot C-North and Lot D are the closest visitor parking lots to the PAC Teardrop Entrance.
 Please note that Lot C-South is a permit-only lot.
 Please pay attention to the signage on the parking lots.
 Please refer to the “Visitors and Residential Student Parking map” at www.uis.edu/parking/.

 - Government Issued ID: Passport, Driver’s License, State ID (if you do not have a driver’s license) for your I-Card;

-- Cash in case you want to have dinner in the Food Emporium Dining Hall (we are providing refreshments, but you might want something more this late in the afternoon/early evening).
+- Cash in case you want to eat in the Food Emporium Dining Hall (we are providing refreshments, but you might want something more this late in the afternoon/early evening).

 Students or Family Members with Disabilities